green3g/spectre-canjs/filter-widget/README.md

 dropdown, a dynamic filter form is generated.

 The filters generated consist of three parts
- - Operator - the type of comparator to filter on
+ - `operator` - the type of comparator to filter on
- - Name - the name of the field
+ - `name` - the name of the field
- - Value - the value to filter on
+ - `value` - the value to filter on

 ## Demo